We’ve spent the past few weeks discussing the various points of view (POV). You may be wondering why I bothered spending so much time on one topic.

 Consider how drastically different your favourite novel would be if you changed the point of view.
 Much of the humor of The Hitchhiker’s Guide to the Galaxy comes from the witticisms of the omniscient narrator.
 Imagine if instead it was told from Arthur Dent’s first person POV.
 Or if The Dresden Files were told from third person multiple POV instead of first person POV; the elements of suspense would be completely undermined.
 In any case, if you change the point of view, you no longer have the same story.

-Since POV is such a powerful tool of the trade, it should be chosen carefully and conscientiously in the early stages of story development.
+Since POV is such a powerful tool of the trade, it should be chosen carefully and conscientiously during the early stages of story development.
 In my experience, many authors write in whichever POV they are most comfortable with little regard for what is best for the story.
 I’ve done this too, and I caution you against it.

 Choosing the right point of view helps determine which characters need to take centre stage in order to tell the story you have in mind.
 Understanding the rules of your chosen POV also helps bring those characters to life in the reader’s mind.